Who can inherit a tenancy, and how you inherit a tenancy from someone after they die.

-We may offer a new tenancy if someone has:
+We may offer a new tenancy if someone is a family member and:

-- been living with the tenant for at least 12 months
+- has been living with the tenant for at least 12 months.

-- responsibility for the tenants' children and the children don't have the right to inherit the tenancy themselves
+Or, if someone has responsibility for the tenants' children and the children do not have the right to inherit the tenancy themselves.

 Dealing with the death of a family member